wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 When we called `indexOf(wes)`, it was checking whether the `people` variable contained a reference to the object `wes`, which it did.
 When we checked it for an object that just looks the same, it gave us false.
 That is the whole reference vs value thing again.

-If you did need to find scott in that exampe you would just use `find()` with a callback.
+If you did need to find scott in that example you would just use `find()` with a callback.

 The is also `lastIndexOf()`.